aabbtree77/blog/article4/index.md

 # Mud

+Mechanics may feel dull and done, but this is true only when speaking of spherical horses in a vacuum.

-[Spintires: The Original Game (2014-2020)](https://en.wikipedia.org/wiki/Spintires) is an outstanding game about off-road cargo delivery missions with hypnotizing realism of mud and vehicle physics.
+Consider [Spintires: The Original Game (2014-2020)](https://en.wikipedia.org/wiki/Spintires), which is an outstanding simulation/game about off-road cargo delivery missions with hypnotizing realism of mud and vehicle physics.

 [A mess with imbalanced rewards between Pavel Zagrebelnyy, Saber, and Oovee](https://www.ign.com/articles/stuck-in-the-mud-how-a-tiny-beloved-driving-game-sparked-a-bizarre-decade-long-feud) has led them to three separate games which are missing the main question to answer: Will a given vehicle (with cargo) pass the swamp or not, what does work, what does not?